weeeBox/mobile-system-design/README.md

 ## Providing the "signal"
 System design questions are made ambiguous.
 The interviewer is more interested in seeing your thought process than the actual solution you produce:
+- What assumptions did you make and how did you state them?
 - What features did you choose?
 - What clarifying questions did you ask?
 - What concerns and trade-offs did you mention?